nickgogan/0project-YTArchive/Planning/PRD.md

 ## Executive Summary

 YouTube Archive is a Python-based personal archiving tool designed to backup YouTube content and metadata.
 The tool provides a CLI interface for extracting video metadata, downloading videos, and organizing content in a structured local file system.
+The services are designed to be modular and extensible, with a focus on maintainability and scalability.
+Services will communicate via HTTP calls and be coordinated through a Jobs service.

 ## Project Overview